sleepdiary/core/doc/README.md

 ## Compiling the project

-Most users can us the pre-compiled [sleepdiary-library.min.js](../sleepdiary-library.min.js).
+Most people can use the pre-compiled [sleepdiary-library.min.js](../sleepdiary-library.min.js).
 If you want to compile the project yourself, install [Docker](https://www.docker.com/) then do:

 ```bash
 # Go to the directory this file is in: